 OK, now on to getting these bad boys seared.
 I add fresh charcoal to the bed of coals and wait for them to get wicked hot:

-Now place the pork steaks over the hot coals and let’s get that sear:
+Now place the smoked pork steaks on the grill over the hot coals and let’s get that sear:

 They only need a couple minutes on each side to get that beautiful flavor char.
-Once both sides are charred, move back to the side with no heat and hit them with your favorite BBQ sauce.
-If you need a sauce brush, we have moved on to the silicone ones since we created this post.
-The brush bristles don’t come off of the silicone brushes like they do for the brush in these pics.
-Here’s what we use now.
-Four extremely high rated brushes for $10:
+Once both sides are charred, move them back to the side with no heat and hit them with your favorite BBQ sauce:

 Normally, I would only submit one picture at this point, but they all looked so good, I had to give a couple bonuses.
 Basically, extra BBQ sauce porn!
 Oh, wait, forgot one.
 Here are all pork steaks sauced: